 One of the biggest disadvantages of using the Affidavit of Succession to Real Property is that the beneficiary is required to wait six months after the death of the prior owner before making the filing.
 In some cases, it may be better to petition for an informal probate, since the probate can be opened and closed before the six-month waiting period has expired.

 It is important to note that filing for informal probate will typically be more costly than using the small estate affidavit process.
 Beneficiaries will need to weigh the inconvenience of waiting the six months against the added expense of the informal probate petition.

 When they file the affidavit, the beneficiary must also verify that there are no estate taxes due on the transfer, and that all funeral expenses, unsecured debts and expenses of last illness have been paid in full.
 In cases where the home is the only significant asset, the value of the property may mean that the small estate affidavit cannot be used.
 That is because the proceeds of the home sale may be needed to settle the expenses of the estate.

 How Much Does the Typical Small Estate Affidavit Cost?

-While the price of handling an estate will vary, you can expect to spend anywhere from around a $1000 on an a small estate affidavit, plus any additional expenses.
+While the price of handling an estate will vary, you can expect to spend at least $1000 on an a small estate affidavit, plus any additional expenses.

 Understanding the asset transfer process is important for Arizona residents and their loved ones.
 The more you know about the process, the easier it will be transfer assets and avoid unnecessary expenses.